 Art For Good is a social enterprise which creates good through art.
 We help communities through art therapy, art enrichment and community art projects.
 Our beneficiaries are vulnerable children, those in poverty, with special needs, suffer from rare disorders & emotional / behavioural problems.

-We help different groups and communities by doing good through art.
+We help different communities by doing good through art.
 We promote mental well being through visual art creative expression, by conducting art therapy, art enrichment workshops and community art projects.
 We believe that art and good mental health is for everyone and it is important to start from an early age.
 Our vision is to help as many children as possible!

 Art For Good is based on a simple philosophy of using art to do good.
 We focus on three different levels of which we use art for good, namely Art Therapy (healing), Art Enrichment (learning) & Community Art Projects (giving).